TcOpenGroup/TcOpen.Documentation/articles/Conventions/Conventions.md

 Use constants instead of magic numbers.
 Constants should be all caps.

-Where magic numbers are required for low-level domain-specific operation, these should be managed in the highest level block that makes sense without breaking an abstraction layer.
+Where magic numbers are required for low-level domain-specific operations, these should be managed in the highest level block that makes sense without breaking an abstraction layer.
 I.e. Do not add ```SiemensTempSensorModBusStatusWordRegister : WORD:= 3;``` to a GVL of constants.
 Add this to the appropriate class that handles that device.

 ## Arrays